ab958/insighttherapy/README.md

     app.useGlobalPipes(new ValidationPipe());
     ```

-- **Interceptors**: Interceptors are employed at the controller level, providing a way to customize data handling and processing during request handling.
+- **Interceptors**: Interceptors are employed at the controller level.

 - **Guards**: Guards are utilized at the route level to control access and protect specific routes.